136.6 Environmental and Cultural Requirements

 |* These forms are available electronically, but cannot be electronically submitted to SHPO|

 The Missouri Division of the Federal Highway Administration and MoDOT in 2014 signed a Memorandum of Understanding (MOU) that define LPA jobs that have "No Potential to Cause Adverse Effects" and do not require a Section 106 Submittal to the State Historic Preservation Office (SHPO).
 The activities covered under this MOU are listed below.
 If there is a question regarding whether an activity is covered by the MOU or will require a Section 106 submittal to SHPO, please contact Matt Burcham (Matthew.Burcham@modot.mo.gov) or Aaron Anglen (Aaron.Anglen@modot.mo.gov).
+If there is one project activity that does not meet these criteria, the entire project must go through the Section 106 process.

 Actions or activities that have "No Potential to Cause Adverse Effects" are: